imnexerio/revix/README.md

 ### Key Features Usage
 - **Task Management**: Tap on any task to view detailed information
+- **Public Holidays**: Navigate to Settings → Data Management to fetch holidays for your country
 - **AI Chat**: Navigate to the chat section for AI-powered assistance
 - **Settings**: Customize themes, manage profile, and configure preferences
 - **Home Widget**: Enable for quick task access from your home screen (Android)